jackowayed/jackowayed.github.com/resume.markdown

     * Didn't end up getting used (A preexisting service gets the articles entered into contests, something the Editor in Chief told me when I was 90% finished.
     * The code is [here](https://github.com/jackowayed/bluestreak/tree)
   * [Tweet Link Monster](http://tweetlinkmonster.com/)--48 users, and growing.
+    * Would have more, but Twitter makes it impossible not to take their passwords (unless I want to make an API call for every user that any user follows).
+People don't like giving away their passes to small sites.

 ############### talk about the state reps app when code is on github ################